 start notepad myfile.txt <press enter>

 The Windows Notepad and any text editor can also be started to create a file from the command line.
 Entering the above command would use the start command to run Notepad and create the myfile.txt.
-Once the file was saved in notepad that file would be created in the same directory as the command.
+Once the file was saved in Notepad, that file would be created in the same directory as where the command was ran.